Edwardc148/Jukebox/README.md

 [Live Demo](https://jukebox-aa.herokuapp.com/)

 Jukebox is a music web application that can adapt to your own personalized style.
-It is influenced by the Pandora.com with my own twists in design.
+It is influenced by Pandora.com with my own twists in design.

 ## Technology